-There was one (1) overflow event at the Seaway WWTP in 2023.
+There were two (2) overflow event at the Seaway WWTP in 2024.
 Plant overflows from this facility receive preliminary treatment prior to discharge including screening, grit, settling (solids removal), chlorination and dechlorination.
 Table SW-T-10 provides a monthly breakdown of overflow events occurring at the Seaway WWTP during the reporting period.